advancedtelematic/ota-community-edition/README.md

-start-minikube | Start local minikube environment. start-services | Apply the generated config to the k8s cluster. create-databases | Create all database tables and users. unseal-vault | Create all database tables and users. hosts | Print the service mappings for /etc/hosts
+start-minikube | Start local minikube environment. start-services | Apply the generated config to the k8s cluster. create-databases | Create all database tables and users. unseal-vault | Automatically unseal the vault. hosts | Print the service mappings for /etc/hosts